Enjoying our puzzle hints?

 Actually belongs to: THINGS ASSOCIATED WITH BUTTS

-PEACH seems like it could be a type of pie, but it's actually related to butts, possibly due to the phrase 'peachy keen'
+PEACH seems like it could be a type of pie, but it's actually related to butts due to the phrase 'peach of a butt'

 Today's Tricky Traps — Red Herrings Explained